Raising the Participation Age

 If you require further advice on 14-16 course choices, please email Teresa.Farrow@redborne.com

 Parents advice for 16-18 year olds.

-If your child wishes to continue with a broad base of subjects and has sufficient GCSEs /level 2 qualifications,then it is a good option to continue onto level 3 qualifications.
-If your child knows exactly what they want to do, then studying a course (apprenticeship) which is going to lead directly into that field/industry, is also recommended.
-The danger is that at 16, some students do not know precisely what they want to do, so keeping a broad base of level 3 qualifications, 3 or 4 A level/vocational subjects, is ‘safer’ and enables them to spend two further years deciding what to do post 18.
+If your child wishes to continue with a broad base of subjects and has sufficient GCSEs /level 2 qualifications, then it is a good option to continue onto level 3 qualifications.
+If your child knows exactly what they want to do, then studying a course or doing an apprenticeship which is going to lead directly into that field/industry, is also recommended.
+The danger is that at 16, some students do not know precisely what they want to do.
+In these circumstances keeping a broad base of level 3 qualifications, 3 or 4 A level/vocational subjects, enables them to spend two further years deciding what to do post 18.

-We run a sixth form with a variety of level 3 courses.
-Equally there are other local providers who offer similar courses.
+We run a sixth form with a variety of level 3 courses and there are other local providers who offer similar courses.